classicalliu/ckb-wallet-demo/README.md

 http://localhost:3000/reconciliation
 ```

-You you can download this by
+Or you can download this by

 ```bash
 echo '{